BrainbitLLC/linux_em_st_artifacts/README.md

 The algorithm processes the data by a sliding window of a given length with a given frequency.
 If artifacts are detected on one of the bipolar channels, the artifacts on the second bipolar channel are checked, and if there are no artifacts, they are switched to that channel; in case of artifacts on both channels, the spectral values and values of mental levels are filled with previous actual values, while the counter of the number of successive artifact windows increases.

 ## Artifacts
 When the maximum number of consecutive artifact windows is reached, `MathLibIsArtifactedSequence()` returns true, which allows you to give the user information about the need to check the position of the device.
+This flag is usually raised 4 sec after receiving continuous artifacts.
 If there is no need to give notification of momentary artifacts, you can use this function as the primary for artifact notifications.
 Otherwise, use `MathLibIsBothSidesArtifacted()` to check for momentary artifacts, returning true for artifacts on both bipolar channels for the current window.

 ## Usage